Nā Haumāna’s Journey

 As we strive to perpetuate the cultures of the Pacific Islands, we are incredibly grateful for Aunty Noe Noe Kekaualua and Uncle Earl DeLeon, who have joined our ohana as cultural advisors.
 Under their guidance, we continue our journey of cultural learning with the foundation of aloha.

 We will continue to move forward as an ohana.
+Every time, all the time.
 Mahalo for all your support.

 Meet The Po’o